zmike/zmike.github.io/_posts/2021-06-23-different-again.md

 * Me, expert blogger
 * Is Such A Thing Even Possible?
 Why Yes, Yes It Is.

-it is now (technically) possible to run DXVK-compatible Source Engine games through Gallium's Nine state tracker.
+it is now (technically) possible to run DXVK-compatible Source Engine games through Gallium's Nine state tracker, providing a native D3D9 runtime.

 Is your Portal 2 in-game FPS sad and barely even 500 like this screenshot?